-The District has developed screening levels to help lead agencies analyze operational ROG, $NO{X}$ , $PM{10}$ and $PM{2.5}$ emissions from projects in Sacramento County.
-The operational screening levels shown in the Operational CAP Screening Levels table represent the size of development by land use type at which the District's operational emissions thresholds of significance for ROG, $NO{X}$ , $PM{10}$ , and $PM{2.5}$ will not be exceeded.
+The District has developed screening levels to help lead agencies analyze operational ROG, NO{X} , PM{10} and $PM{2.5}$ emissions from projects in Sacramento County.
+The operational screening levels shown in the Operational Criteria Air Pollutant Screening Levels table represent the size of development by land use type at which the District's operational emissions thresholds of significance for ROG, NO{X} , PM{10} , and $PM{2.5}$ will not be exceeded.

-IMPORTANT NOTE: The screening levels for $PM{10}$ and $PM{2.5}$ in the table assume the project includes best management practices (BMPs), which allows the project to apply the non-zero PM thresholds of significance.
+IMPORTANT NOTE: The screening levels for PM10 and PM{2.5} in the table assume the project includes best management practices (BMPs), which allows the project to apply the non-zero PM thresholds of significance.
 Therefore, emissions from the operation of projects below the screening levels presented in the table will have a less-than-significant impact on air quality.

-Lead agencies are encouraged to use the Operational CAP Screening Levels table; however, the screening levels shall not be considered absolute thresholds and shall not be used to evaluate operational emissions from projects that have one or more of the following characteristics:
+Lead agencies are encouraged to use the Operational Criteria Air Pollutant Screening Levels table; however, the screening levels shall not be considered absolute and shall not be used to evaluate operational emissions from projects that have one or more of the following characteristics:

-- The project will include wood stoves or wood-burning appliances; - The project does not include BMPs for PM emissions; - Project trip generation rates are expected to be greater than the default trip rates in CalEEMod.
-The default trip rates in CalEEMod, which can be viewed in the Operational-Mobile Vehicle Trips tab, are based on standard rates from the Institute of Transportation Engineers (ITE) Trip Generation Manual; - The vehicle fleet mix for the project is expected to be substantially different from the average vehicle fleet mix for Sacramento County.
-For example, the fleet mix associated with an industrial land use project will likely consist of a high portion of heavy-duty trucks; - The project will include mixed-use development; or - The project will include any industrial land use types (possibly including stationary sources of emissions).
+- The project will include wood stoves or wood-burning appliances; - The project does not include BMPs for PM emissions; - Project trip generation rates are expected to be greater than the default trip rates in CalEEMod.; - The vehicle fleet mix for the project is expected to be substantially different from the average vehicle fleet mix for Sacramento County.
+For example, the fleet mix associated with an industrial land use project will likely consist of a higher portion of heavy-duty trucks; - The project will include mixed-use development; or - The project will include any industrial land use types (possibly including stationary sources of emissions).